yugokato/pytest-smoke/README.md

 ## Usage

-The plugin provides the following options, each accepting an optional value `N`:
+The plugin provides the following options, allowing you to limit the amount of tests to run (`N`) and optionally specify the scope at which `N` is applied:
 ```
 $ pytest -h

 <snip>

 Smoke testing:
-  --smoke=[N]           Run the first N (default=1) tests from each test function
+  --smoke=[N]           Run the first N (default=1) tests from each test function or specified scope
-  --smoke-last=[N]      Run the last N (default=1) tests from each test function
+  --smoke-last=[N]      Run the last N (default=1) tests from each test function or specified scope
-  --smoke-random=[N]    Run N (default=1) randomly selected tests from each test function
+  --smoke-random=[N]    Run N (default=1) randomly selected tests from each test function or specified scope
+  --smoke-scope=SCOPE   Specify the scope at which N from the above options is applied.
+                        Supported values:
+                        - function: Applies to each test function (default)
+                        - class: Applies to each test class
+                        - file: Applies to each test file
+                        - all: Applies to the entire test suite

 ```

+> - The `N` value can be a number (eg. 5) or a percentage (eg. 10%)
-> If `N` is not explicitly specified, the default value 1 will be automatically applied
+> - If `N` is not explicitly specified, the default value of `1` will be used

 ## Examples